 What does non-runner, money back mean?

-- NRNB is our safety guarantee to you.
+- NRMB is our safety guarantee to you.
 Place your bets without worrying about your selection not running.

 - Future Racing betting ceases at 10am on the day of the overnight declaration stage and all bets placed after that stage will be 'non-runner money back’, ie. your bet stake will be refunded if your horse fails to compete.
 Tattersalls Rule 4 may apply.